sanjeet178/Physics-Informed-Neural-Networks/README.md

 # Physics-Informed-Neural-Networks
 A collection of python notebooks used to solve Physics Informed Neural Networks (PINNs) for phase change material problems.
+PINN essentially solves differential equations.
+Most of the mechanical based problem are governed by differential equations, hence a robust differential equation solver is required.
+Hence, PINN has grown into prominence for its ability to provide accurate answers for a differential equation.

 ## Current Progress
 Working on Res-Net based architecture